Last Updated: 2/22/2017 10:55:33 PM

 Rakhi is a sacred thread signifying an eternal bond of love between a brother and his sister is being celebrated since ages.

 But, do we all know the real meaning of Raksha Bandhan?
-This Rakshabandhan in 2016, know that real meaning with AstroCAMP, so that the celebration of Rakhi becomes double for everyone.
+This Rakshabandhan, know the real meaning with AstroCAMP, so that the celebration of Rakhi becomes double for everyone.
 Let’s find out the meaning of the word Raksha Bandhan and what is a Rakhi?

 The meaning of Raksha Bandhan is: “Raksha” meaning ‘protection’ or ‘security’, and “Bandhan” means a ‘bond’.
 Thus, Raksha Bandhan signifies the bond of security and protection between a brother and a sister.
 On Rakshabandhan, the brothers promise their sisters that they will protect them from all the troubles and in return, sisters pray for the protection of their brothers from all evils.

-Before you go ahead and celebrate Raksha Bandhan in 2016, let’s try knowing the real significance behind the celebration of Raksha Bandhan.
+Before you go ahead and celebrate Raksha Bandhan, let’s try knowing the real significance behind the celebration of Raksha Bandhan.
 This will help you in celebrating Rakshabandhan with the real feelings and meaning of this special day.

 The main significance of Rakshabandhan is “protection”.
 It is believed that Rakhi (a blessed thread of cotton or silk) holds the power to protect.
 The Rakhi or thread holds a promise that a brother will always protect his sister against all odds.
 Raksha Bandhan signifies the unconditional bond of love, faith, respect and trust of a brother and his sister.